Banastre Tarleton: Portraiture

 Tarleton’s brother commissioned Sir Joshua Reynolds' well-known painting of Banastre for their mother.
 (Note: In 1951, it was bequeathed to the National Gallery of the UK by Mrs Henrietta Charlotte Tarleton.)
 "Colonel Tarleton", now in the National Gallery, is regarded as one of the finest examples of Reynolds' work and portraiture in general.
-The full-length painting, at 236 × 145.5 cm, is too tall to fit in many homes.
-Like Tarleton's mark on the history of the war, the painting is larger than life.
-The National Gallery describes it as follows:
+The full-length 236 × 145.5 cm painting is described by the National Gallery: